 How Do I Elect a Registered Agent in New York?

-The New York Secretary of State is assigned as the default registered agent and will be your LLC’s registered agent unless you explicitly change it.
+To form an LLC in the state of New York, you must assign a default registered agent and it will be your LLC’s registered agent unless you explicitly change it.
 You may change the agent to any commercial registered agent or individual over the age of 18 (including yourself), so long as they have a street address within the state.

 You may change your LLC’s registered agent for any number of reasons, but one of the most common reasons is so that publication costs are lower.
 New York is unique in that it requires new LLCs to meet publishing requirements, which requires running ads in local papers.
 LLCs can place these ads where they’re located or where their registered agent is located.
 For businesses located in areas with high advertising costs, selecting a registered agent in a lower-cost area can result in substantial savings.